top of page

 • Dependency mapping: bring staff and volunteers together and map what actually happens when someone is off, late or a delivery changes.
 Ask, “Who steps in when X fails?”

 Charities are excellent at improvising under pressure.
-When a funder pulls back, demand spikes or a key volunteer is away, someone finds a workaround.
-Once the crisis passes the organisation often snaps back to “normal,” and the clever fix disappears.
-I call this the crisis innovation loop: you solve a problem once but do not keep the solution.
+When a funder pulls back, demand spikes, or a key volunteer is away, someone finds an agile solution.
+Once the crisis passes, the organisation often snaps back to “normal,” and the emergent practices disappear.
+I call this the Crisis Innovation Loop: a cycle where brilliant, field-tested solutions are lost the moment the immediate pressure subsides.

 Woman in blue shirt with "VOLUNTEER" hugs a brown dog in a grassy park.
 Both smiling.
 Trees and fence in the background.

-One practical example from my past is in assistance dog charities.
-Faced with volunteer gaps during holiday periods, many organisations developed informal “holiday home” placements.
-These were short-term foster solutions that successfully stabilised summer operations across several organisations.
-Over time that workaround quietly evolved into a viable BAU model, helping ease future holiday challenges.
+A practical example of this occurred during my work with assistance dog charities.
+Faced with volunteer gaps during holiday periods, many organisations developed a holiday home placement scheme.
+These were short-term, highly skilled fosterer solutions that successfully stabilised summer operations across several organisations.
+Over time that workaround evolved into a viable ‘business-as-usual’ model, integrated within formal SOPs, helping ease future holiday challenges while maintaining the highest standards of care.

 Try this

-• Record the saves: start a simple “fixes we want to keep” note — a wall in the break room, a Miro board or a Slack channel — so that when the next crisis hits, you are halfway to a solution.
+• Record the saves: Start a simple 'Fixes to Keep' log (using a physical wall, a Miro board, or a dedicated Slack channel) so that when the next crisis hits, you are halfway to a solution already.

-• Innovation spotlight: create an easy mechanism for teams to share “problem → fix → result” stories.
+• Innovation spotlight: create an easy mechanism (e.g., a slack channel) for teams to share problem → fix → result stories.

-• Volunteer innovation ambassadors: appoint one or two volunteers who spot frontline fixes and collate them for staff.
+• Volunteer innovation ambassadors: appoint one or two volunteers who can help spot front-line opportunities, collating them for staff review.

 Sometimes recruitment brings a wave of new volunteers, but the welcome quickly stalls because local teams are not ready, role descriptions are vague and training is patchy.
 Volunteers are left confused or underused, staff pick up the slack and trust between teams frays.
 That is pipeline friction.
 It is not about volume; it is about fit, clarity and follow-through.